This information is intended for use by health professionals

 For safety information with respect to transmissible agents, see section 4.4.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme.
 Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Consequences of an overdose are not known.

-Human Hepatitis B Immunoglobulin for intramuscular use is bioavailable in the recipient's circulation within 2-3 days.
-Peak serum levels occur by about 5days.
+Human hepatitis B immunoglobulin for intramuscular use is bioavailable in the recipient's circulation after a delay of 2-3 days.

 IgG and IgG-complexes are broken down in the reticuloendothelial system.

 Human Hepatitis B Immunoglobulin is a preparation of human plasma proteins, so safety testing in animals is not particularly relevant to the safety of use in man.
 Acute toxicity studies in rat and mouse showed species specific reactions which bore no relevance to administration in humans.
 Repeated dose toxicity testing and embryofoetal toxicity studies are impracticable due to induction of, and interference with antibodies to human protein.
 Clinical experience provides no evidence of tumorigenic and mutagenic effects of immunoglobulins.

 Sodium acetate trihydrate

 Sodium hydroxide (for pH adjustment)